 '''

 Buffer m_buffer;

-Tags m_tags;
+ByteTagList m_byteTagList;

+PacketTagList m_packetTagList;

+PacketMetadata m_metadata;

-uint32_t m_uid;
+mutable uint32_t m_refCount;

-static uint32_t m_global_uid;
+static uint32_t m_globalUid;

 '''

-Each Packet has a Buffer and a Tags object, and a 32-bit unique ID (m_uid).
+Each Packet has a Buffer and two Tags lists, a PacketMetadata object, and a ref count.
 A static member variable keeps track of the UIDs allocated.
+The actual uid of the packet is stored in the PacketMetadata.

 Note that real network packets do not have a UID; the UID is therefore an instance of data that normally would be stored as a Tag in the packet.
 However, it was felt that a UID is a special case that is so often used in simulations that it would be more convenient to store it in a member variable.

-7.7.2 Buffer implementation
+7.4.2 Buffer implementation